kharvd/practicechat/README.md

 #### connect
 Tries to login the user with the specified username and password.
 If the user doesn't exist, registers them.
 Username cannot contain spaces.
-This message must be sent by the client within
+This message must be sent by the client within 1 second after the socket connection has been established.

 Payload example: